pumpncode/Prism/README.md

 - Using the mod together with Codex Arcanum will crash the game, using [Redux Arcanum](https://github.com/jumbocarrot0/Redux-Arcanum) instead fixes the issue

 # Credits
-- Chinese localization by 姓氏是个毛
+- Chinese localization by 姓氏是个毛 and VisJoker
 - Spanish localization by Frander